Parameter recovery in two-component contamination mixtures: the $\mathbb{L}^2$ strategy: Estimation of the parameter

 This assumption will be of primary importance to obtain estimation results on the parameters of the mixture themselves.
 In particular, it will make it possible to derive a relationship between the $\LL^2$ norm of $\phi-\phi_{\mu}$ and the size of $\|\mu\|$.
 Hence, under Assumption $\HL$, a good estimation of the density $f^{\star}$ for the $\LL^2$ norm is assumed to yield a good estimation of the mixture parameters.

-\begin{rem} Instead of listing all the possible densities that both meet Assumptions $\HS$, $\HL$ (and later $\HD$ introduced in Appendix \ref{sect:LWB} for our lower bound results), we will show that \emph{any log-concave} distribution $\phi$ written as:
+\begin{rem} Instead of listing all the possible densities that both meet Assumptions $\HS$, $\HL$ (and later $\HD$ introduced in Section~\ref{sub:lb2} for our lower bound results), we will show that \emph{any log-concave} distribution $\phi$ written as:

-satisfies these three conditions\footnote{Hereafter $o_{\infty}(U)$ denotes a quantity negligible compared to $U(x)$ as $\| x\| \rightarrow +\infty$}.
+satisfies these three conditions\footnote{Hereafter $o_{\infty}(u)$ denotes a quantity negligible compared to $u(x)$ as $\| x\| \rightarrow +\infty$}.
 The relationships between $\HS,\HL$, $\HD$ and the log-concave distributions are given in Appendix \ref{s:log_concave}. \end{rem}

 \begin{rem} An easy consequence of Remark \ref{rem:1} (see also Proposition \ref{prop:lc}) is that the log-concave Gaussian distributions satisfy assumptions $\HS$ and $\HL$ so that all the results displayed below apply to these situations.
 It may be shown as well that our results apply for the Laplace distribution since the smoothness assumption $\HS$ may be replaced by a symmetry property (see Appendix~\ref{s:tec}).